Bapth-R/check_library/README.md

 # Requirements Checker

-This is a python3 program that checks if the libraries in the requirements file are up to date.
+This is a Python 3 program that checks if the libraries in the requirements file are up to date.

 ## Usage

-This script is uploaded on the https://pypi.org website at the url : https://pypi.org/project/check-library.
-To use this script and check and update your libraries, you are to install the pip library using this command : `pip3 install check-library`.
+This script is uploaded to the https://pypi.org website at the URL: https://pypi.org/project/check-library.
+To use this script and check/update your libraries, you need to install the pip library using the following command: `pip3 install check-library`.

-After this installation, you will have to run this command to execute the scirpt and get the help:
+After installation, run the following command to execute the script and get help:

 ```shell
 check-library --help
 ```
-It will give you all specification needed :
+It will provide you with all the necessary specifications:

 ```txt
 usage: check_library [-h] [-p FILE] [-v] [-f]